Art Therapy (MA)

 CIT CCAD Website:

 ECTS Credits: 90

-Department of Arts in Health & Community Practice, CIT Crawford College of Art & Design
+Department of Arts in Health and Education, CIT Crawford College of Art & Design

 Non-EU Applicants: €12,000 per year